onox/orka/docs/rendering/buffers.md

 ```

 `Length` specifies the number of elements in the buffer, not the number
 of bytes.
-The size of a buffer can also be queried with function `Length`.
+The size of a buffer can be queried with the function `Length`.

-Alternatively, `Create_Buffer` can be called with the `Flags` and `Data`
+Alternatively, `Create_Buffer` can be called with the parameters `Flags`
-parameters to initialize the buffer with the given data:
+and `Data` to initialize the buffer with the given data:

 ```ada
 Indices  : UInt_Array := (1, 2, 0, 0, 2, 3);